sanderjk5/asdl-project-sander/README.md

-# Asdl Project Jurek Sander
+# ASDL Project Jurek Sander
 Project for the lecture Analyzing Software using Deep Learning.

 ## Creating the random bug dataset